ajsmth/rn-tools/packages/navigation/readme.md

 One tradeoff with imperative methods like `navigation.pushScreen` is that it's possible to push the same screen multiple times.
 In cases where your UI might do this, you can provide a `screenId` option to only push the screen once.
 Screen ids are unique across all stacks.

-**Note:** Usually when a screen is pushed multiple times it means that the screen should be rendered declaratively rather than pushed with the `pushScreen` method.
+**Note:** Usually when a screen is pushed multiple times and you intend for it to be pushed once means it should be rendered declaratively rather than pushed.
 This is covered in the Advanced section below.

 ```tsx
 function pushThisScreenOnce() {